(Last updated on: 15/02/2022)

 Positivism and Interpretivism

 Positivism and interpretivism are epistemological positions adopted by the researcher (click here for a simple explanation of ontology and epistemology).
 You will choose your epistemological position based on what best fits with your research aims and objectives of the research.

 What is positivism?

 Positivism aligns itself with the methods of the natural sciences.
 It is associated with deductive logical reasoning (starting with initial theories or hypothesis’ and working towards the more specific details).
-It tends to be very black and white.
-It either is not it isn’t.
-It can be proved or it can’t.
+It tends to be very black and white – it either is or it isn’t.
+And it can be proved, or it can’t.
 It does not lend itself particularly well to areas that are not so black and white in nature, such as the study of society.

 Positivism uses only research data that is verifiable and is collected in a value-free manner, enabling objective results to be generated and general scientific laws to be created.
 It often uses numbers.
 A number is a number, it is not subjective in any way.
 Calculations and equations can be easily developed.

 You can also think of it in terms of a scientific experiment.
 Take fire, for example.
 We need the three elements of oxygen, heat and fuel in order for fire to occur.
 If one element is missing, there is no fire.
 This is not up for discussion.
 It is a black and white fact.

 What is interpretivism?

 Interpretivism lends itself well to studies that have a lot of grey areas, like society, for example.
 Understanding why or how somebody feels or behaves cannot be achieved through the analysis of numbers.
 Instead it requires an in-depth assessment of words, actions and behaviours.
 An interpretive researcher concentrates on the meanings that people bring to situations and behaviour and the ways that they use this to interpret the world.